oduwsdl/dsa/tutorials/CEDWARC-2021/exercise-automatically-generating-story-resources.md

 Type the following:
 ```
-cluster_by_simhash -i 3649-otmt.json -s 3649-sliced.tsv -o 3649-clustered.tsv
+docker-compose run hypercane hc cluster dbscan --feature tf-simhash  -i mementos -a sliced.tsv -o sliced-and-clustered.tsv -l time-sliced-and-dbscan-clustered.log
 ```

-* `3649-otmt.json` is data about collection 3649 generated in the previous section
+* `cluster dbscan` is an action telling Hypercane to cluster the collection with the DBSCAN algorithm
+* `--feature tf-simhash` tells Hypercane to apply DBSCAN to the Term Frequency Simhash distance of each memento from each other
+* `-i mementos` tells Hypercane that the input consists of a list of memento URIs (URI-Ms)
+* `-a sliced.tsv` tells Hypercane to use the file from the previous step as a list of URI-Ms
-* `3649-sliced.tsv` contains a tab-delimited list of memento URLs and their slice numbers from the previous step
+* `-o sliced-and-clustered.tsv` tells Hypercane to save the list of sliced URI-Ms to `sliced-and-clustered.tsv`, this file consists of the URI-Ms their slice numbers from the previous step, and their cluster numbers from this step
-* `3649-clustered.tsv` contains a tab-delimited list of memento URLs with their slices and clusters, it will be used in the next step
+* `-l time-sliced-and-dbscan-clustered.log` tells Hypercane to save log messages to a file named `time-sliced-and-dbscan-clustered.log`

 **Why cluster the slices?**